-In addition to the top-line metrics we report on in your dashboard, you have the option to pull custom reports to help you dig a little deeper into your campaign's performance.
+In addition to the top-line metrics we report on in your dashboard, you have the option to pull custom reports.

-We suggest evaluating performance on a 30 day time frame in order to better understand trends and have enough data to be statistically significant to make an informed decision.
+We suggest evaluating performance on a 30 day timeframe to better understand trends and have enough data to be statistically significant to make an informed decision.
 In fact, the more data you take into account, the more statistically reliable your results will be.
 Advertisers will often pull quarterly reports to understand performance over a 3 month period.

 Understanding Report Terminology

 To understand your dashboard and report metrics, check out the comprehensive glossary of report terminology.

 When looking at campaign and ad performance, CPC and CPA are common metrics used to gauge campaign success.
 Generally, the less it costs you to get a click or drive a conversion, the better your campaign is doing.